Business Credit Score is so Important When Selling a Business

 If on the day you sell your business, you close all the business accounts, and that lowers your available credit limit to $10,000 instead of $20,000 you have instantly gone from a 35% credit utilization to a 70% credit utilization.
 Your credit score would instantly drop if all of those creditors reported the change at the same time.

-It is best to pay off these accounts, but either close them all slowly, or talk to your creditor about transferring them to your new business venture.
+It is best to pay off these accounts, but either close them all slowly or talk to your creditor about transferring them to your new business venture.
 If you are retiring, talk to your financial planner and close these accounts slowly, even if you freeze their use so no new debt can be accrued.
 It might still impact your credit score unless you pay off other debts at the same time, but it won’t be as harsh and drastic.

 Paying off Debt Before you Sell

 One of the things we stress here at Rogerson Business services is getting ready to sell your business.
 Part of this means paying off debt.
-If you pay off some off some of your business debt before you put your business up for sale, it can increase your business valuation, allowing you to get a better price for your business in the long run.
+If you pay off some of your business debt before you put your business up for sale, it can increase your business valuation, allowing you to get a better price for your business in the long run.

-While it is often hard to convince yourself to pay of debt when you are ready to move to the next chapter of your life, it can be a vital step.
+While it is often hard to convince yourself to pay off debt when you are ready to move to the next chapter of your life, it can be a vital step.
 Again, talk to a business broker when you are getting ready to sell, and they can explain the advantages and disadvantages of various approaches.

 What is the next chapter of your life?
 Whether it is owning another new business or retirement, your credit score will likely impact your lifestyle and what you will be able to do financially in that chapter.
 Making sure that selling your business is a good thing for your credit score, and not a negative one, is truly important.
+A good credit score is critical.

 How do you make sure?
 Contact a business broker for one thing.
-Be sure you get a good business valuation and take any steps regarding debt that you need to do to make that price more appealing to a buyer.
+Be sure you get a good business valuation and take any steps regarding a debt that you need to do to make that price more appealing to a buyer.
 Pay attention to the structure of the sale, and get solid, professional financial advice before closing business accounts.

 Your personal credit score matters when buying or selling a business.
 When you’re ready to sell a business contact us here at Rogerson Business Services.
 We’d be happy to discuss the process with you and help you prepare.
+See these free business documents to get you started in the process of exiting your California business.